andy0130tw/sshfs/readme.md

 # SSHFS
 ## About
-This is an updated version of *SSHFS*.
+This is an updated version of *SSHFS*, that supports the latest version of *SFTP*, v6.
+For ease of maintenance, only the latest version will be supported.

 It supports *Green End SFTP Server*.
-For ease of maintenance, only the latest version of *SFTP*, v6, will be supported.

 Compared to the *SFTP* spec, it does not support: